Staunton station: History

 The current station facility is the former telegraph tower from when the Staunton station functioned as a full passenger and freight railroad depot.
 While the platform still functions as the railroad platform for loading and unloading passengers, the former station passenger and freight buildings are now occupied by a reception hall for events, replacing a restaurant.
+Next to the station is a Chessie System caboose.